Quick answer

 If the insurer has already issued a decision reducing or stopping weekly payments, treat that as a separate urgent issue.
 A complaint about the plan may not protect a review or dispute step.
 Keep the payment notice, plan, certificates, and treating responses together and check the work capacity or dispute pathway quickly.

-What to do in the first week after receiving the plan
+What to do in the early stage after receiving the plan

 Do a document check first.
 Save the plan, the latest certificate of capacity, any suitable duties offer, provider emails, roster changes, and messages from the insurer or employer.
 If the plan is verbal only, ask for the proposed duties, hours, restrictions, supervision, review date, and start date to be confirmed in writing.